-EAF_STOP-2005 contains new data compared to the previous versions.
-Due to the change of the upper energy limit from 20 to 60 MeV the data have been recalculated.
+EAF_STOP-2007 contains the same data as the previous version, EAF-2005.
+Due to the change of the upper energy limit from 20 to 60 MeV the data were recalculated for that release.

 It is required to enable the effect of sequential charged particle reactions (SCPR) to be investigated.
-Details of this effect and a brief description of the libraries are given in reference 1, but the original report [11] should be consulted for more details.
+Details of this effect and a brief description of the libraries are given in reference 1, but the original report [14] should be consulted for more details.

-EAF_STOP contains the differential ranges for p, d, h (3 He), t and α in all the elements from H to U. The term differential range at a particular energy defines the distance travelled by the particle in the material in losing 1 MeV of energy.
+EAF_STOP contains the differential ranges for p, d, h (3He), t and α in all the elements from H to U. The term differential range at a particular energy defines the distance travelled by the particle in the material in losing 1 MeV of energy.
 Data are given from 0 to 60 MeV.